ericweerstra/toggle/readme.md

 * `toggle` - Set this options to true if you want the trigger to act like a toggle itself
 * `event` - Trigger event, default is 'click'
 * `method` - Options are 'activate', 'deactivate' and (default) 'switch'
+* `preventDefault` - Cancel the event, default is true
 * `group` - Optional group name

 ## Toggle options